-The purpose of Level 2 screening is to eliminate alternatives that perform similarly in meeting the purpose of the project compared to other alternatives but would result in greater impacts.
+The purpose of Level 2 screening is to eliminate alternatives that perform similarly in meeting the purpose of the project compared to other alternatives but would result in greater impacts to key resources.

 Table 3-11.
 Level 2 Screening Criteria and Measures